kelj0/LearningPython/README.md

 #---------------------------------------------------------------------
 # Functions
 #---------------------------------------------------------------------
-# Lets make 2 files -> foo.py and test.py
+# Lets make 2 files -> function.py and test.py
-def foo():
+def function():
     print('Hello from function!')
-# Save it as foo.py in same dir as test.py
+# Save it as function.py in same dir as test.py
 # in test.py write following

-from foo import *
+from function import *
-foo() # Prints "Hello from funciton!"
+function() # Prints "Hello from funciton!"
-# Read as from file foo.py import all
+# Read as from file function.py import all
 # This is usefull for making your code cleaner :)

-# Getting values to foo
+# Getting values to function
 def changeA(a):
     a=5
     return a
 a=1
 changeA(a)
-# If we call this foo it will change "scoped a" that means that every variable in
+# If we call this function it will change "scoped a" that means that every variable in
 # function is diferend from variables in other functions
 # a is still 1 after function, if we want to change global variables write following